-The SAVI® Grid is a visual map of communication used by organizational consultants, therapists, educators and many others interested in understanding and improving the interactions in their personal and professional lives.
+The SAVI® Grid is a visual map of communication used by anyone interested in understanding and improving communication in their personal and professional lives.

-Below are links to authorized PDF versions of the Grid for you to view, print, or download to your computer or mobile device.
-You will need Adobe Reader to open the files.
-Note that we will gradually be adding translations into additional languages, as they become available.
+Below are links to authorized PDF versions of the Grid for you to view, print, or download.

 *Shannon, C.E., & Weaver, W. (1964).
 The Mathematical Theory of Communication.
 Urbana: University of Illinois Press.

 **Howard, A., & Scott, R. A. (1965).
 “A Proposed Framework for the Analysis of Stress in the Human Organism”, Journal of Applied Behavioral Science, 10, 141-160.